Uruguayan classical guitarist Olga Pierri celebrates her 101st Birthday

 Alvaro Pierri, the composer Guido Santórsola and Olga Pierri

-For more detailed information of the importance of Montevideo and the Uruguayan guitar scene on the history of the classical guitar, I highly recommend Alfredo Escande’s, Don Andrés y Paquita – La vida de Segovia en Montevideo, 3rd edn, (2009), which is also available in English under the title: Don Andres and Paquita: The Life of Segovia in Montevideo.
+For more detailed information of the importance of Montevideo and the Uruguayan guitar scene on the history of the classical guitar, I highly recommend Alfredo Escande’s, Don Andrés y Paquita – La vida de Segovia en Montevideo (3rd edn, 2009), which is also available in English under the title: Don Andres and Paquita: The Life of Segovia in Montevideo (on Amazon).
 For Japanese readers, please see the monthly classical guitar magazine, Gendai Guitar, where it is being translated and serialised.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.